GTNewHorizons/GT-New-Horizons-Modpack/README.md

 ArchDreamCraft
 ==============

-New Modpack with Gregtech and Thaumcraft
+New Modpack with Gregtech and Thaumcraft and much more